Injury on a Train Compensation Claims

-Major injuries caused by falls and ?contact with objects' accounted for 63% of the total harm recorded.
+Major injuries caused by falls and 'contact with objects' accounted for 63% of the recorded injuries.

 There were also 80 major injuries to rail workers.
 Accidents occurred at stations, on board trains, and on rail tracks.

 Where injuries have been sustained, both rail passengers and rail employees may be able to make a train accident claim.

 Passengers and rail employees can also be injured in non-collision related accidents.
 These can occur on board trains, in the station, and on the platform.

 The majority of accidents involve: